mrtestone/armhf-lms/README.md

-# Docker Container: Logitech Media Server for Raspberry Pi
+# Docker Container: Logitech Media Server for armhf (Raspberry Pi, ...)

 As previous repo is not updated anymore, this is meant to be a fork for the latest version of the LMS.